Schools Performances

 Dance

-Songs of the Bulbul (United Kingdom)
+Songs of the Bulbul (UK)

 Show date: Fri 13 Feb

-Note – this is not a dedicated schools show so there are a limited number of tickets available
+Note – this is not a dedicated schools show so there are only a limited number of tickets available

 Time: 7.30pm